alcarney/blog/content/blog/2020/ast-python-frontend.md

 {{< include file="ccalc/setup.py">}}

-With the packaging defined a `python setup.py install` was all that was needed to build and install the extension into the virtual environment.
+With the packaging defined a `python setup.py install` was all that was needed to build and install the extension into my virtual environment.

 {{< command command="python setup.py install">}}
 running install